salindae25/web-pong-socket/README.md

 ```

-s
+once we start listening on the websocket we will recive a byte stream we can use `websocket`
-once we start listening on the websocket we will recive a byte stream we can use `websocket` package to read this stream.
+package to read this stream.

 ```go
 type Message struct {